congma/lru_ng/doc/source/api-reference.rst

              :code:`.misses` respectively.

    .. warning:: The numerical values are stored as C :code:`unsigned long`
-                internally and may wrap around to zero if overflown.
+                internally and may wrap around to zero if overflown, although this unlikely.

 Other special methods